 As of right now, here are the top ten places that I want to eat at when I get home:

-2. Papa John’s - A large pepperoni pizza, an order of breadsticks, and an order of cheese sticks on the couch while I watch a movie.
+1. St. Elmo’s – A big fat juicy medium rare filet and two orders of cocktail shrimp please.2.
+Papa John’s - A large pepperoni pizza, an order of breadsticks, and an order of cheese sticks on the couch while I watch a movie.

 3. Scotty’s Brewhouse – Fried dill chips, 7 Tidal Dip, and a blue cheese burger